PriyamPritamPanda/Machine-Learning-Library/README.md

 This is a machine learning library.
-It stores the code of the following ML algorithms:
+It stores the code of the following ML algorithms:\n
-    .
-Linear Reegression
+    1) Linear Reegression\n
     .
 Polynomial Regression
     .
 Logistic Regression
     . n- Layer Neural Network for classification